Expert Gray-Blending Hair Color in Medway, MA

 We all age, let’s celebrate our years!
 Gray, silver, and platinum hair is all the buzz, with more and more women ditching high-maintenance, monochromatic tones for more lived-in looks.

-Gray blending techniques incorporate foil highlights and lowlights that vary in weight and placement to provide a highly customized color unique to you.
+Gray-blending techniques incorporate foil highlights and lowlights that vary in weight and placement to provide a highly customized color unique to you.

 There's gray hair blending for blonde hair and dark hair, as well as auburn and red hair.
 This multi-faceted technique uses different shades of hair color to create a gradual transition that incorporates your gray hair with your natural color (or chosen base color.)